Rjesh2006/examination_structure_flowchart/Estimate.md

 - **Global accessibility** for students worldwide
 - **Enterprise-grade security** and compliance

-This architecture will successfully handle your 50k concurrent user requirement while maintaining excellent performance and security for all 2.7 million students.
+***This architecture is built to handle significant concurrent usage and serve a large student population with robust performance and security.
+Resource sizing remains flexible and will evolve with usage patterns.***